dat3Cph/material/flow2/javaDD/Java8DeepDive2.md

 }
 ```

-in this example, the printarray method is a generic method that can work with arrays of any type. the type parameter T is used to represent the element type of the array.
+In this example, the printarray method is a generic method that can work with arrays of any type. the type parameter T is used to represent the element type of the array.

 #### Unbounded wildcards, upper-bounded wildcards, lower-bounded wildcards
 **Unbounded Wildcards, Upper-Bounded Wildcards, and Lower-Bounded Wildcards in Java Generics**